RomanKyklin/algorithms-and-data-structures-JS-TS/README.md

-# Most known Algorithms and Data Structures implementation with TypeScript.
+# Most known Algorithms and Data Structures implementation with Javascript/TypeScript.
 All code is covered with tests.
 List of implemented items below.
 **Useful topics:**
 * Bitwise operations
 * Bitmasks